Frequently Asked Questions

 The NWRS I&M Initiative is a branch of the NWRS Natural Resource Program Center and was established to gather, analyze and disseminate authoritative, scientifically rigorous biological data about the status, trends and responses to management of species and habitats within the Refuge System, the U.S. Fish and Wildlife Service and landscape conservation cooperatives (LCCs).
 Based at the Natural Resource Program Center in Fort Collins, CO, I&M Initiative staff work with regional coordinators to bolster U.S. Fish and Wildlife Service science by establishing various baseline data regarding fish, wildlife, plants, water and other resources on national wildlife refuges, on other Service units and at landscape scales.

-What is the Southeast Region Inventory & Monitoring Network?
+What is the Southeast Region Inventory & Monitoring Branch?

-The Southeast Region Inventory & Monitoring Network (I&M) is part of the NWRS I&M Initiative.
-Our network works collaboratively to assess the status of NWRS lands, waters and biota and support achievement of conservation objectives at multiple spatial scales.
+The Southeast Region Inventory & Monitoring Branch (I&M) is part of the NWRS I&M Initiative.
+Our Branch works collaboratively to assess the status of NWRS lands, waters and biota and support achievement of conservation objectives at multiple spatial scales.
 We are specifically tasked to work closely with refuges, conservation partnerships such as Landscape Conservation Cooperatives, and other Service programs to address critical refuge information needs and evaluate effectiveness of conservation strategies on refuges.
-For more information about our roles and purpose, please visit About I&M Network.
+For more information about our roles and purpose, please visit About I&M Branch.

-How many staff work for the Southeast Region I&M Network?
+How many staff work for the Southeast Region I&M Branch?

-The Southeast Region I&M Network is staffed with 12 monitoring experts.
-Staff occupy two landscape “zones” that complement southeastern Landscape Conservation Cooperative (LCC) geographies: the South Atlantic Network and the Gulf Network.
-Each zone is staffed with a network lead, data manager, and terrestrial, aquatic, plant and coastal ecologists.
-Staff are stationed strategically at refuge and partner offices across the geography to provide local, regional, and national coordination and support.
+The Southeast Region Inventory & Monitoring (I&M) Branch is staffed with 10 monitoring experts.
+Staff are stationed strategically at refuge and partner offices across the geography to provide local, regional, and national coordination and areas of expertise include data management, statistics, terrestrial ecology, aquatic ecology, plant ecology and coastal ecology.
 For a staff directory, please visit I&M Staff.

 What is a Landscape Conservation Cooperative?